Hashnode/support/README.md

 We love your input!
 We want to make contributing to this support site as easy and transparent as possible, whether it's:

 - Reporting a bug
-- Discussing the current state of the code
 - Submitting a fix
 - Proposing new features
 - Adding more guides.